 - If you want a pan gravy, remove vegetables to platter with chicken and keep warm with foil.

 - Heat the juices in the dutch oven over medium flame.
-Sprinkle 1-2 tablespoons of cornstarch and stir in the juices to thicken.
-You can also add some chicken stock or broth to make more gravy if needed.
+Sprinkle 1-2 tablespoons of cornstarch, flour or Arrowroot powder and stir into the juices and bring to a simmer. to You can also add additional chicken stock and thickener to make extra gravy if needed.

 Notes